-This graduate entry-level program is designed for individuals who have received a bachelor’s degree in another area of study and are interested in pursuing a career in occupational therapy.
+This professional entry-level master's program is designed for individuals who have received a bachelor’s degree in another area of study and are interested in pursuing a career in occupational therapy.
 The program duration is just over 2 years, consists of 92 credits, and will prepare students to sit for the national certification examination.

 Admission criteria includes

 - A completed bachelor's degree from an accredited institution with a minimum GPA of 3.0

 - Completion of the following prerequisite coursework with a grade of C or higher:

 - 3 credits of General Psychology

 - 3 credits of Developmental Psychology or Human Development across the Life Span

 - 3 credits of Statistics